athena-team/athena/README.md

 python athena/main.py examples/translate/spa-eng-example/transformer.json
 ```

-- on multiple cpu/gpu in one machine (you should make sure your hovorod is installed successfully)
+- On multiple cpu/gpu in one machine (you should make sure your hovorod is successfully installed)

 ```bash
 source tools/env.sh